vineetk1/fairseq/README.md

 cd fairseq
 pip3 install --editable .
 ```
-# Training a new model
+# Train a new model
 ### Download dataset
 Verify that the current working directory is *fairseq*.
 ```